 Blood pressure is considered high if a person has a systolic measurement of 120 milligrams of mercury (mm Hg) or higher, and a diastolic measurement of 90 mm Hg or higher.
 This would be written as 120/90 mm Hg.

 High blood pressure is a known risk factor for heart attack, stroke, heart disease, and heart failure.
-According to the Centers for Disease Control and Prevention (CDC), around 1 in 3 U.S. adults have high blood pressure, and only around half of these have the condition under control.
+According to the Centers for Disease Control and Prevention (CDC), around

 A poor lifestyle – such as an unhealthful diet and lack of exercise – is considered a primary cause of high blood pressure.
 In recent years, however, researchers have found that genetics also play a significant role in the condition.

 The new study builds on those findings, uncovering 107 genetic regions associated with high blood pressure.

 Researchers arrived at their current findings by testing approximately 9.8 million genetic variants of more than 422,000 adults who were a part of UK Biobank – a cohort that gathered detailed health information of 500,000 U.K. adults aged 40-69 years between 2006 and 2010.

 By cross-referencing the genetic data with information on participants’ blood pressure, Prof. Caulfield and team discovered 107 genetic regions linked to high blood pressure.
 These included 32 regions that had not previously been reported, as well as at least 53 regions that had been reported but never validated.